instructure/dockerfiles/node-passenger/README.md

 ```

 ## conf.d (/usr/src/nginx/conf.d/*.conf;)
-You may want to add some additional NGINX paremeters.
+You may want to add some additional NGINX parameters.
 This can now
 be done by adding a file to `/usr/src/nginx/conf.d/`
 Example: web.conf